scality/Zenko/docs/Installation/Installation_Guide.rst

 the **General Cluster Requirements** and skip to **Installing Zenko**, below.

-Otherwise, you can set up a cluster quickly using MetalK8s_, Scality's open-source Kubernetes cluster project, as described in "Setting Up a Metal K8s Cluster," below.
+Otherwise, you can set up a cluster quickly using MetalK8s_, Scality's open-source Kubernetes cluster project, as described in "Setting Up a MetalK8s Cluster," below.

-The following section describes general cluster requirements, which are tested on Metal K8s.
+The following section describes general cluster requirements, which are tested on MetalK8s.
 Because MetalK8s is designed to operate without support from public cloud resources, the following sizing requirements are assumed good for other cloud Kubernetes deployments, where such resources are preinstalled and available on demand.